The K-theory cochains of H-spaces and height 1 chromatic homotopy theory: The K(1) -local Tor spectral sequence

 \begin{remark} This spectral sequence was already considered in \cite[§3.3]{max_blans_masters}, but the subtleties regarding convergence were overlooked there.
 The applications considered in \cite{max_blans_masters} remain valid, as they satisfy the above convergence criterion. \end{remark}

+\begin{remark} In many cases, the $\Torh$ groups making up the $E^2$-page of the spectral sequence can be computed in terms of ordinary (uncompleted) Tor groups.
+See Proposition~\ref{prop:SES_complete_Tor} for a precise statement. \end{remark}

 \begin{remark} The same constructions work in the $\K(n)$-local setting for any $n\geq 2$, but in those cases it is not in general possible to identify the $E^2$-page as completed Tor groups.
-The reason for this is that the functor $\pi_* \colon \Sp_{\K(n)} \to \Modh_{\Z_p}^*$ commutes with coproducts only for $n=1$. \end{remark}
+The reason for this is that the functor $\pi_* \colon \Sp_{\K(n)} \to \Modh_{\Z_p}^*$ preserves coproducts only if $n=1$. \end{remark}

 The rest of the appendix is structured as follows.
-In §\ref{ssec:completed_Tor_groups} we define the completed Tor groups that make up the $E^2$-page.
+In §\ref{ssec:completed_Tor_groups} we define and study the completed Tor groups that make up the $E^2$-page.
 In §\ref{ssec:SS_in_K1_local_spectra} we study the spectral sequence associated to a filtered object in spectra in the case that all these spectra are $\K(1)$-local.
 This is where the convergence criterion appears.
-Finally, the proof of Proposition~\ref{prop:K1_local_Tor_SS} is given in §\ref{ssec:construction_Tor_SS}.
+Finally, the proof of Theorem~\ref{prop:K1_local_Tor_SS} is given in §\ref{ssec:construction_Tor_SS}.

 The main text works mainly in the $\KU_p$-linear setting, so that there all homotopy groups can be regarded as $\Z/2$-graded.
 Due to the more general setting of this appendix, we are forced to work with $\Z$-graded objects instead.